Mamadou2025/Dual-Rickart-Code-Tester/README.md

 2. Idempotency Check: The function checks if f(f(x)) = f(x), identifying idempotent functions within the set of valid endomorphisms.

-3. Extended Image Calculation: The algorithm calculates the extended image of a function f using the logic that a value y ∈ M belongs to the extended image if there exists x1, x2 ∈ M such that max(y, f(x1)) = f(x2).
+3. Extended Image Calculation: The algorithm calculates the extended image of a function f using the logic that a value y ∈ M belongs to the extended image if there exists x1, x2 ∈ M such that gcd(y, f(x1)) = f(x2).

 4. Classification of Semimodules:
    - Dual Dual Rickart (Type 2): Determines if every function f has an associated idempotent function g such proper image of f coincides with kernel of g.
-   - Dual Dual Rickart (Type 1): Examines whether the extended image of f matches kernel of g.
+   - Dual Dual Rickart (Type 1): Examines whether the extended image of f matches the kernel of g.

 5. Performance: The runtime of the program depends exponentially on n, as all possible functions are generated and verified.
 Computational resources provided by Python's runtime environment are critical.